 As one of the major environmental issues, conservation captures the attention of both scientists and the general public.
 National parks in the U.S. and China preserve spectacular examples of the best biological and geological resources on our planet.
 This course provides basic scientific information behind these natural wonders and presents and analyzes conservation issues using an interdisciplinary approach.
 Through reading, discussion, and lectures, students will gain insights into the critical role that national parks play in the preservation of natural resources, as well as protecting cultural and historic values.
-Using selected national parks as case examples, students will learn how to assess scientific data that underlies environmental debates about conservation issues, and will examine how these issues are connected to society and business.
+Using selected national parks as case examples, students will learn how to assess scientific data that underlies environmental debates about conservation issues.
 For qualified students, this course may be taken as a 500 level graduate content course.
 Permission of the instructor is required.

-Prerequisites: SCI 251 or SCI 262 or SCI 266 or SCI 351 or SCI 366 or SCI 371 or SCI 376; or permission of the instructor
+Prerequisites: SCI 251 or SCI 262 or SCI 266 or SCI 351 or SCI 366 or SCI 371 or SCI 376; or permission of the instructor Session Cycle: Spring Yearly Cycle: Varies.